 Trailing stops can provide efficient ways to manage risk.
 Traders most often use them as part of an exit strategy.

 The initial “high” is the inside bid when the trailing stop is first activated, so a “new” high would be the highest price the stock achieves above that initial value.
-If the price moves above the initial bid, the trigger price is reset to the new high minus the trailing amount.
+As the price moves above the initial bid, the trigger price is reset to the new high minus the trailing amount.

-If the price stays the same, or falls from the initial bid or highest subsequent high, the trailing stop maintains its current trigger price.
+If the price stays the same or falls from the initial bid or highest subsequent high, the trailing stop maintains its current trigger price.
 If the declining bid price reaches, or crosses down through, the trigger price, the trailing stop triggers a market order to sell.

 When should I use trailing stop orders?

 Trailing stop orders will only trigger during the standard market session, 9:30 a.m. to 4:00 p.m.
 ET.
 They won’t trigger or be routed for execution during the extended-hours sessions, such as the pre-market or after-hours sessions, or when the stock is not trading (e.g., during stock halts or on weekends or market holidays).

 You can decide how long your trailing stop will be effective—for the current market session only or for future market sessions as well.
 Trailing stop orders that have been designated as day orders will expire at the end of the current market session if they haven’t been triggered.
 But good-’til-canceled (GTC) trailing stop orders will carry over to future standard sessions if they haven’t been triggered.
 At Schwab, GTC orders remain in force for up to 60 calendar days or until cancelled, whichever comes first.